upbound/docs/content/providers/migration.md

 weight: 40
 ---

 Upbound maintains migration tooling to support customers migrating from either community providers or the monolithic Official Providers to the new family provider architecture.

-The tooling also supports upgrading from one version of an Official Provider to a newer version when there are breaking API changes in the new version.
+The tooling further supports the upgrading from one version of an Official Provider to another when there are breaking API changes.

 ## Migrating from community to Official Providers